mongock/mongock/README.md

 Once we have seen how to create our migration classes in [Creating change logs](#creating-change-logs), we need to build and run Mongock.
 As mentioned, we have three modes: standalone, Spring and Spring boot
 >**Note:** For backward compatibility, the lock is configured by default with too long values(24 hours).
 This is really basic strategy which can produce unexpected behaviour like not been able to execute Mongock in the next 24hours if there is any error and the lock is not released.
-For this reason we RECOMMEND to activate by either setting the values manually with `setLockConfig` or with the default values for a proper lock with `setLockQuickConfig`
+For this reason we RECOMMEND to activate it by either setting the values manually with `setLockConfig` or with the default values for a proper lock mechanism with `setLockQuickConfig`

 by default the lock is configured with values(24 hours) that in practice is like .
 This means that the lock is there but the time is taken is so long that it's like you have no lock, or even worse, if anything happens and the lock is not released, the next execution won't be able to run before 24 hours.